 NEWLIN: He was a wonderful man.
 He loved Germany.
 He loved the German desk.
 He loved what he was doing.
-When I came there, it was clear that there were some people who were trying to ease him out a little bit.
+When I came there, it was clear that there were some people who were trying to ease him out.
 I found that very painful.
 Alex Johnpoll was head of the desk at the time.
 I have forgotten who the Assistant Secretary for European Affairs was.
-I guess it was Leddy.
-Alex and Leddy were kind of trying to ease Ellwood out.
+Alex and he were kind of trying to ease Ellwood out.
 I'm sure that they had their very good reasons.
 There was lots of stuff that Ellwood couldn't really do.
 He had somebody who assisted him and turned pages for him and did things like that.
 He dictated, of course.
 But what he really served as, among other things, was a wonderful institutional memory.
 Sometimes you didn't have the luxury of having somebody who was largely institutional memory.

 Then we had a change of personnel and Jimmy Sutherland came in as head of the German desk.
-I can't remember who came in.
 There was a change at the Assistant Secretary level, too.
-Certainly Ellwood went back as a respected elder statesman, which was something that pleased me tremendously.
+Martin Hillenbrand became the Assistant Secretary for European Affairs.
+Ellwood went back to being respected as an elder statesman, which was something that pleased me tremendously.

 I might just mention a little anecdote, too.
 When I reported to the German desk, it was in the summer of '68.
 I was coming up from Guatemala.
 I moved into my house, which I had been renting and it was completely empty.
 I had a bed, but I didn't have a lot of stuff.

 I didn't have a radio.
 I got up early that morning.
 I didn't have breakfast.
 I thought I'd go into the Department, have breakfast in the Department, read my newspapers and things, and then report to the desk.
 I got into the Department quite early, maybe 7:00.
-In those days, you didn't have any security to speak of at all.
+In those days, you didn't have any security to speak of.
 I thought, "Well, I'll just go up and poke my head into the offices and see what they look like."
 I didn't expect anyone to be there.
 I poked my head into the office.
 I hadn't even bought my newspaper.
 The office was a beehive of activity.
 I was embarrassed.
 I didn't know what was going on.
 People with their neckties and shirts open and half shaved and bleary-eyed.
 Typewriters clattering like crazy.

 I couldn't just pretend I had gone to the wrong office.
-I was going to have to appear in an hour and a half and say who I was, so I had to say who I was.
+I was going to have to appear in an hour and a half and say who I was, so I had to introduce myself.
 I was taken immediately in to see my new boss, Alec Johnpoll.
 I just knew that I was kind of in trouble.
 The best I could think of to say is, "You guys certainly get an early start."
 He looked kind of askance at his new political officer and he said, "You don't know what's going on, do you?"
-Of course, I had to admit that I didn't know what was going on.
+Of course, I had to admit that I didn't.
 He told me that the Soviets had just invaded Czechoslovakia.
 That was my introduction on the German desk.
 I think that I got off on the wrong foot with Alex Johnpoll then and never got back.

 Q: He was an interesting person.
 He was a political counselor in Belgrade when I was chief of the Consular Section under Kennan.
-Martin Hillenbrand was the man-
+You came there at the time the Poles and everybody else invaded Czechoslovakia.
+Was it August of '68?